biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

 What are we reducing? *Dimension*.
 Like `std::accumulate`, `std::reduce` turns a one-dimensional range into a single element.

-So what's the difference between those two?
+So what's the difference between these two?

-For one, the looks - I mean the API. `reduce` has [6 forms](https://en.cppreference.com/w/cpp/algorithm/reduce), the simplest of which looks like:
+For one, the looks - I mean the API. `std::reduce` has [six forms](https://en.cppreference.com/w/cpp/algorithm/reduce), the simplest of which looks like:

 ```cpp
 template< class InputIt >